awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

    }
    ```

-1. Use the following [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register or update the write capacity of a DynamoDB table called `my-table`\.
+1. Use the following [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register the write capacity of your DynamoDB table called `TestTable`\.
 Set a minimum desired capacity of 5 write capacity units and a maximum desired capacity of 10 write capacity units\.

    **Linux, macOS, or Unix**